 Since 1994, the Presidio has been managed by the National Park Service.
-There are many ways to explore the Presidio today, with a museum, a cultural center, and tours where you’ll learn all about the long history of this amazing tourist attraction.
+There are many ways to explore the Presidio today, with a museum, a cultural centre, and tours where you’ll learn all about the long history of this amazing tourist attraction.
 A perfect location for you and your family in your chartered bus tour.

 You could even just stand at the edge of the pier and make a day of it.
 You can spot sea lions frolicking on the docks, catch a glimpse of the Golden Gate and Bay Bridges, spy on Alcatraz Island, and spot the boat traffic coming in, out, and around the bay.